 Other information is available here: Ministry of Housing, Communities & Local Government.
 Use the search option to find information on high hedges.

-When you are sure that you have exhausted all ways of reaching an amicable agreement, including using a mediator service if possible, and you are certain that the procedures in Step 2 apply, then contact us and we will send you a form.
+When you are sure that you have exhausted all ways of reaching an amicable agreement, including using a mediator service if possible, and you are certain that the procedures in Step 2 apply, then please print and complete our high hedges complaint form and return it to us.
 You will need to show that the height of the hedge is causing you real disadvantages, not simply to complain that a particular hedge is higher than others nearby.